UK pledges $1.6 billion for fund to fight AIDS, TB and malaria

-LONDON Britain is to give $1.6 billion to the Global Fund to fight AIDS, tuberculosis (TB) and malaria over the next three years and said it hopes the three killers will be defeated.
+LONDON Britain is to give $1.6 billion (997 million pounds) to the Global Fund to fight AIDS, tuberculosis (TB) and malaria over the next three years and said it hopes the three killers will be defeated.

 Overseas aid minister Justine Greening said the British government would contribute a billion pounds, or 333 million pounds ($533.9 million) a year, for the 2014-2016 funding period.